 As you adjust the chemistry and salinity of your pool it's important to allow the water to circulate by leaving your pool system and pump running for at least 12 hours.
 You should keep your chlorine generator turned off during this initial circulating and mixing until you are satisfied with your pool chemistry.
 If you want more detailed instructions on chemistry and balancing visit our salt water pool maintenance page.

-The easiest and most efficient way to get your pool started on the right track is to purchase a pool opening start up kit.
-A complete chemical kit will include everything you need to balance, clean and get your water healthy and ready to work all season long.
-The formulation is designed to shock, prevent metal staining and eliminate algae blooms.
-A clarifier will keep your water crystal clear while preventing unsightly scum lines on your liner and the dreaded cloudy pool water.
+The easiest and most efficient way to get your pool started on the right track is to purchase a pool opening chemistry test kit.
+A complete test kit will include everything you need to check and monitor the pool water and get your pool healthy and ready to work all season long.
+One of the many benefits of salt water is the chemistry will remain more stable than a regular chemical chlorine pool.
+A quality pool test kit will take the guesswork out of it and provide accurate results.

 It’s time to install all the things that make your pool functional and fun for family and friends.
 If you removed all hardware and stored them over the winter they should be in great condition for the coming season but it’s a good idea to give them a good inspection at this step of opening a pool.
+Inspect handrails, ladders, and diving board to ensure they are free of cracks or obvious damage that could pose a safety hazard.
+They may require replacement or a new finish if they are worn from the previous pool season.

 Please use all appropriate and proper safety precautions when attempting projects on this website.
 All projects are attempted at the reader's own risk.